kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     bash $GH_REPO/install/enable_gcp_apis.sh

+### Delete the default VPC network
+ If a new GCP project was created and will only be used to host Wordpress, run the following script in the Cloud Shell to delete the default VPC network and its firewall rules (that are auto-created with a new GCP project):

+    bash $GH_REPO/install/delete_default_network.sh

 ### Elevate permissions for the Cloud Build SA so it can act on behalf of the infra and app pipelines
   Run the following commands in the Cloud Shell to update the IAM permissions: